 HOWTO: Network Monitoring with nTop in Ubuntu

 ntop is a network probe that shows how much the network is being utilised with very little overhead and impressive graphical representation via the web.
-Its definately a must-have tool if you run a fileserver.
+Its definitely a must-have tool if you run a fileserver.

 The version of ntop on the ubuntu mirrors is 3.2.x, so I set out to update to the latest release this weekend (3.3.x released in June last year).